 And then I saw one little girl who was in Lydia’s dance class, who suddenly wasn’t so little anymore.
 Had it really been that long ago?
 The petite little girl who used to dress in leotards and twirl in pink tutus was now a grown teenager.
 Shortly behind her, a lady I hadn’t seen in years.
 Her mother.
-The compassionate woman who came to my house to sit with me in days after Lydia died.
+The compassionate woman who came to my house to sit with me days after Lydia died.

-So much remains cloudy about that time, but the vivid memory of her coming to see my husband and I, is one I will never forget.
-She didn’t come with traditional gifts or cards or casseroles, she came to just BE with us.
+So much remains cloudy about that time, but the vivid memory of her coming to see my husband and me, is one I will never forget.
+She didn’t come with traditional gifts, cards or casseroles, she came to just BE with us.
 She sat close to me, one arm stretched out on the back of the couch behind my head for what seemed like hours, gently rubbing my shoulders and rarely saying a word.
 She was there.
 Present in that moment which meant more to me than she will ever know.